yuqianruc/yuqianruc.github.io/_pages/research-awards.md

 Presentations
 ------
 <ul>
+    <li>Invited seminar at School of Data Science, The Chinese University of Hong Kong, Shenzhen, March 2023.</li>
     <li>Invited seminar at Department of Applied Mathematics, The Hong Kong Polytechnic University, September 2022.</li>
     <li>Invited session at the 5th International Conference on Econometrics and Statistics, June 2022.</li>
     <li>Invited seminar at Department of Family Medicine and Public Health, UC San Diego, April 2022.</li>